bas080/lucene-query-string-builder/README.md

 luceneQueryString == "( eye-color: "brown" AND age:{ 10 TO 20 } )" // => true

 ```
-The list of all the functions available are.
-They are based on the
-specifications which can be found here:
+The functions  are based on the lucene specifications found here:
 https://lucene.apache.org/core/2_9_4/queryparsersyntax.html#Terms

 ```JavaScript